fatmac78/calibration_on_the_spot/README.md

 ## Modifications

-The is includes several small chnages to the original: More values are returned, the code now works with Python 3.X, and the test case has been updated
+This code includes several small changes to the original: More values are returned, the code now works with Python 3.X, and a new test case has been contructed

 ## License